-Other composition of the accounts payable as at December 31, 2017, in the amount of P366,126, pertain to outstanding obligations to officers, external providers and lessors, which are normally payable within 30 to 60-days credit term from invoice date.
+Other composition of the accounts payable pertain to outstanding obligations to officers, external providers and lessors, which are normally payable within 30 to 60-days credit term from invoice date.

 Accrued expenses pertain to the liabilities incurred for professional fees, Philippine Stock Exchange (PSE) listing fees and loan interest, which will be paid on the subsequent month.